 This remains a key priority as we know that children continue to be harmed.
 It is the core of the safeguarding work of the partnership and is expected to remain so on an ongoing basis.
-All staffat SMS will receive training on CSE.
+All staff at SMS receive training on identifying CSE and know to bring this to the attention of the Designated Safeguarding Lead.